 Do I Need Orthotics?
 Clear Signs to Know

 Shoe orthotics are not your average comfort-enhancing insoles.
 They are medical-grade solutions to support your feet, posture, and alignment.
 Still, many people ask themselves: How do I know if I need shoe orthotics?
-Understanding the signs makes knowing when to use orthotics and avoiding long-term discomfort easier.
-Read on to learn more about these signs and how orthotics work in these issues to prevent further complications.
+The answer is real simple.
+When you are able to understand the root causes behind that persistent foot pain and the relevant signs, it becomes easier to know whether shoe orthotics would be a practical solution to avoid long-term pain and discomfort.

 Have you noticed one side of your shoe wearing down faster, or one heel is more scuffed?
 These footwear issues can cause gait abnormalities (changes in your walking pattern).
 Besides changing worn-out footwear, shoe orthotics will keep your gait cycle in check.